oomph-lib/oomph-lib/README.md

                      CXX_DEFINITIONS REFINEABLE)
 ```

-If you are comfortable with CMake and feel the `oomph_add_executable()` command does not provide the flexibility that you required, you wish to specify your own executable using the standard CMake functions.
-If so, you will need to make that you add the compile definitions in `OOMPH_COMPILE_DEFINITIONS` to the target, e.g.
+If you are comfortable with CMake and feel the `oomph_add_executable()` command does not provide the flexibility that you require, you may wish to specify your own executable using the standard CMake functions.
+If so, you will need to make sure that you add the compile definitions in `OOMPH_COMPILE_DEFINITIONS` to the target, e.g.

 ```cmake
 add_executable(<target-name> <source-1> ... <source-N>)